openMetadataInitiative/openMINDS_MATLAB/docs/tutorials/crewMemberCollection.md

 |3|"Tricia Marie"|"McMillan"|"Trillian Astra"|"trillian-astra@hitchhikers-guide.galaxy"|"Heart of Gold Spacecraft Crew"|
 |4|"Zaphod"|"Beeblebrox"|<missing>|"zaphod-beeblebrox@hitchhikers-guide.galaxy"|"Heart of Gold Spacecraft Crew"|

+# Create instances

 Let us create a set of metadata instances from this table that represents the crew members.
-We assume that “<samp>memberOf</samp>” provides the full name of a consortium each person is affiliated to.
+We assume that <samp>memberOf</samp> provides the full name of a consortium each person is affiliated to.
 Since members might be affiliated to the same consortium we assume further that the same full name means the same consortium.
-We can also assume that the “<samp>email</samp>” is unique for each person.
+We can also assume that the <samp>email</samp> is unique for each person.

-With these assumptions we will create :
+With these assumptions we will create:

 -  a metadata <samp>Collection</samp> for storing metadata instances
--  a unique set of “<samp>Consortium</samp>” instances based on the name given in the “<samp>memberOf</samp>” column
+-  a unique set of <samp>Consortium</samp> instances based on the name given in the <samp>memberOf</samp> column
--  a “<samp>ContactInformation</samp>” instance based on the “<samp>email</samp>” column
+-  a <samp>ContactInformation</samp> instance based on the <samp>email</samp> column
--  a “<samp>Person</samp>” instance for each table row with:
+-  a <samp>Person</samp> instance for each table row with:
-    -  the “<samp>givenName</samp>”, “<samp>familyName</samp>”, and “<samp>alternateName</samp>” (if available)
+-      the <samp>givenName</samp>, <samp>familyName</samp>, and <samp>alternateName</samp> (if available)
-    -  a link to the respective “<samp>ContactInformation</samp>” instance
+-      a link to the respective  <samp>ContactInformation</samp> instance
-    -  a person-specific embedded “<samp>Affiliation</samp>” instance that links to the respective “<samp>Consortium</samp>” instance
+-      a person-specific embedded <samp>Affiliation</samp> instance that links to the respective <samp>Consortium</samp> instance

 We start by creating an empty metadata collection for storing metadata instances.